joshuamhtsang/p4_tutorials_doraemon/jmt_notes/1-0_vagrant-setup.md

 ## Use Vagrant to spin up the VM

-In the [Ubuntu 24.04 VM](./../vm-ubuntu-24.04/) directory, run in the terminal:
+In the [vm-ubuntu-24.04-jmt](./../vm-ubuntu-24.04-jmt/) directory, run in the terminal:
 ~~~
 $ vagrant up --provision
 ~~~
 Now you must WAIT!
 It takes some time before everything is set up and installed.
 If you try to login before it's all done, one will not be able to using the 'p4' user.

-Note that the `--provision` flag runs the commands in [root-bootstrap.sh](../vm-ubuntu-24.04/root-bootstrap.sh) which technically only needs to be run once, and Vagrant does run it the first time the VM is created.
+Note that the `--provision` flag runs the commands in [root-bootstrap.sh](../vm-ubuntu-24.04-jmt/root-bootstrap.sh) which technically only needs to be run once, and Vagrant does run it the first time the VM is created.
 However, you may find it 'safer' to run the VM with this flag even after the first spin up.

 ## Possible AMD-V error